hotosm/learnosm/_posts/en/intermediate/0300-12-30-conflict-resolution.md

 ![]({{site.baseurl}}/images/intermediate/en_conflict_resolution_image25.png)

-This tells you to look at all of your conflicts in Layer 1 in the Dialog Listbox.
+*This tells you to look at all of your conflicts in Layer 1 in the **Dialog List** box.*

 ![]({{site.baseurl}}/images/intermediate/en_conflict_resolution_image18.png)

-This window provides you with a warning as to whether you are likely to experience a conflict with your edits.
-If you check on the server you will be able to fix the editing issues that would arise.
+*This window provides you with a warning as to whether you are likely to experience a conflict with your edits.
+If you check on the server you will be able to fix the editing issues that would arise.*

 ![]({{site.baseurl}}/images/intermediate/en_conflict_resolution_image27.png)

-This warning tells you that JOSM failed to delete a node due to it still being referenced in a way.
-In order to remedy this, the user has to go back into JOSM and resolve the conflict before uploading the data.
+*This warning tells you that JOSM failed to delete a node due to it still being referenced in a way.
+In order to remedy this, the user has to go back into JOSM and resolve the conflict before uploading the data.*

 ## Conflict Resolution